Clan Nesbitt: Clan branches

 Related branches of the Nisbet family became established at Dean in Edinburgh, Dirleton in East Lothian, Greenholm in Ayrshire, and Carfin and Cairnhill in Renfrewshire.
 In the 17th century, many Nisbets went to Ireland and, often via Ireland, to North America.

 Clan tartan

 According to the Scottish Tartans Society the Nesbett tartan is identical to the Mackintosh, and similar to the Dunbar sett, which both appear in the Vestiarium Scoticum.
 There is however no historical link between the Nisbetts and Clan Mackintosh to explain why the tartan is based upon that Mackintoshes.
 The Vestiarium was a Victorian era forgery, first published in 1842 by the Sobieski Stuarts.
 Even though it has since been proven forgery, the Vestiarium is still the basis of many of today's clan tartans.

 Clan chief

 The clan was chiefless for four centuries following the loss of the Nesbitt lands during the Civil War.
 In 1994 the Lord Lyon recognised Robert Anthony Ellis Nesbitt as Chief of the Name and Arms of Nesbitt (or Nisbet).
-After his death in 2000, his son Mark Nesbitt (born 1961) became Chief.
+After his death in 2000, his son Mark Nesbitt (born 1961) became Chief and Baron of West Nesbitt.